deathly809/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Update-AzureRmVmss.md

 ## INPUTS

-### System.String
-Parameters: ResourceGroupName (ByPropertyName), VMScaleSetName (ByPropertyName)

-### Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet
-Parameters: VirtualMachineScaleSet (ByValue)
+### VirtualMachineScaleSet
+Parameter 'VirtualMachineScaleSet' accepts value of type 'VirtualMachineScaleSet' from the pipeline

 ## OUTPUTS